-The Surgical Clinic in Columbia, TN specializes in advanced laparoscopic, endovascular, open vascular, general and venous surgical procedures, and is committed to providing each patient with an exceptional level of care and attention.
-Click below to learn more about our accredited vascular procedure lab.
+The Surgical Clinic in Columbia, TN specializes in robotic surgery, advanced laparoscopic, endovascular/vascular, general & venous surgical procedures, & is committed to providing each patient with an exceptional level of care & attention.
+Click below to learn more about our accredited Vascular Procedure Lab.

 Diverticular Disease of Colon